luxuwin/blog.github.io/_posts/2024-02-06-jekyll-made-easy-with-github-pages.md

 Migration is really simple.
 I forked a branch from `master`, do all the cleanup/change in the new branch, re-directed the webpage in **Repo Settings -> Pages -> Branch -> (select the new branch)**.

 Then, GitHub will automatically build from the head, and you can monitor the progress from "Actions".
 Once you are happy with the results, just set the new branch as default and you are all good.
-Optionally, we may archive/delete the old branch and rename the new one to `master`.
+Optionally, you may archive/delete the old branch and rename the new one to `master`.